-Adults: Morphine sulfate pentahydrate is usually administered by intramuscular or subcutaneous injection, in the range of 5 to 20 mg, depending on the cause of pain and the patient response.
+Adults: Morphine sulfate is usually administered by intramuscular or subcutaneous injection, in the range of 5 to 20 mg, depending on the cause of pain and the patient response.
 Doses may be repeated every 4 to 6 hours.

-Morphine sulfate pentahydrate may also be given intravenously when a rapid onset of action is desired.
-The dose is usually in the range of 2.5 to 15 mg diluted in 4 to 5 mL of Water for Injections given slowly over 4 to 5 minutes.
+Morphine sulfate may also be given intravenously when a rapid onset of action is desired.
+The dose is usually in the range of 2.5 to 15 mg given as diluted solution slowly over 4 to 5 minutes.

-Children: Morphine sulfate pentahydrate is given by intramuscular or subcutaneous injection in doses of 0.1 to 0.2 mg/kg bodyweight to a maximum of 15 mg.
+Children: Morphine sulfate is given by intramuscular or subcutaneous injection in doses of 0.1 to 0.2 mg/kg bodyweight to a maximum of 15 mg.
 Injection may be repeated every 4 to 6 hours.